mit-acl/puma/Readme.md

 * **Train the policy:** You first need to install a linear solver (see instructions below).
 Then, you can train a new policy but simply running `python3 policy_compression_train.py` inside the `panther_compression` folder.

+Debug...

+undefined reference to `PyFrame_GetBack' -> (unofficial solution) build in master first and then move to uncertainty-aware-predictor branch)

 <details>
   <summary> <b>MATLAB (optional dependency)</b></summary>